Running with anxiety and depression

-Panic and anxiety rushed over me.
+A panic attack; anxiety rushing over me.
 I couldn’t not answer, even though every part of me just wanted to turn over and close my eyes.
 I had to answer the texts.
 These were my friends.
 And I gave them my word I would go.
-I never did anything anymore really.
+I never did anything anymore, really.
 I should love my life, I should be happy.
 I should be out celebrating.

 Instead, I reached over and grabbed the phone laying on the wooden nightstand, unplugged the device from its charger and swung it into both hands above my face, lying on my back.
 I swiped my right thumb from left to right over the bottom of the screen.

 Some days, I don’t want to go running.
-I meticulously scrub the kitchen, bedrooms and two small bathrooms in my second level condominium, and I still didn’t want to go running.
+I meticulously scrub the kitchen, bedrooms and two small bathrooms in my second-level condominium like I have a cleanliness obsession, and I still didn’t want to go running.
 Anything but running!
 It could be printed on a T-shirt.
 Days like those, when I don’t want to leave my condo because I’m lazy, or sad or exhausted, I try to remind myself what running has done for me.
 It taught me how to live and how to feel.
 How to be a person I never thought I would be – and how to be happy.

 I’m hitting the asphalt, and like a drug that I can’t tear myself away from, I become high and happy.
 I haven’t run for a while and I can feel my calves ache as each foot strokes the hard ground.
 I’m grossly exhausted from a day of making decisions: for work, for life, for relationships.
 I turn the volume up on my iPhone to block out the bad thoughts.